 Dr. Patrick McGrath

-Dr. Patrick McGrath currently serves as the Chief Scientific Advisor at the Advanced Research Projects Agency-Energy (ARPA-E), providing strategic support and guidance in program formation and technology transition.
+Dr. Patrick McGrath currently serves as a Special Government Employee at the Advanced Research Projects Agency-Energy (ARPA-E), providing strategic support and guidance in program formation and technology transition.

-Prior to his appointment as Chief Scientific Advisor, Dr. McGrath served as a Deputy Director for Technology from 2018-2020.
+Prior to his role as a Special Government Employee, Dr. McGrath served as a Deputy Director for Technology from 2018-2020.
 As Deputy Director, Dr. McGrath led the development of $555 million in new programs in grid, carbon capture, energy storage, electrified aviation, next-generation nuclear, low-carbon agriculture and biofuels, methane abatement, low-carbon cement, floating offshore wind, marine hydrokinetic technologies, and materials for extreme environments.
 Dr. McGrath also led the launch of the SCALEUP program, with the ARPA-E Technology to Market team, to create a pathway for promising ARPA-E technologies to partner with investors and industry to transition to the marketplace.

 Dr. McGrath served at ARPA-E as a Program Director.
 He led the Accelerating Low-cost Plasma Heating and Assembly (ALPHA) program on low-cost development of fusion power; the Advanced Management and Protection of Energy Storage Devices (AMPED) program on advanced sensors, models, and controls for Battery Management Systems; as well as a range of materials and systems technology projects in the Modern Electro/Thermochemical Advances in Light Metals Systems (METALS), Rare Earth Alternatives in Critical Materials (REACT), and ARPA-E OPEN programs.